-Experimental use of phage treatments have shown to be effective in reducing disease progression and symptoms of necrotic enteritis (Miller et al., 2010).
-By oral application of a bacteriophage cocktail, Miller and coworkers could reduce mortality by 92% in C. perfringens challenged broilers compared to the untreated control.
+Experimental use of phage treatments has shown to be effective in reducing disease progression and symptoms of Necrotic Enteritis (Miller et al., 2010).
+By oral application of a bacteriophage cocktail, Miller and coworkers could reduce mortality by 92% in C. perfringens-challenged broilers compared to the untreated control.